sailing-pmls/pmls.readthedocs.io/docs/k-means.md

 ## Setting up machines
 Put the desired machine IP addresses in the Parameter Server machine file.
-See this page for more information: [Configuration Files for Petuum apps](configuration.md).
+See this page for more information: [Configuration Files for PMLS apps](configuration.md).

 ## Common Parameters
 In `script/launch.py.template' and `script/run_local.py.template`: